Beloth/Ostston/Next/Notes.md

 * Ritual hear to power the portal to the temple.
 Just needed one more boost which the party was going to give
 * Portal room at the top of the tower.
 * Opening the portal will drain the life force of everyone in the tower that is not in the portal room
-* All the alive slaves in the tower will be sent through the portal to the temple.
+* Some of slaves in the tower will be sent through the portal to the temple other will die to empower the tower.
 * Cultist after a time will kill himself.
 Passive perception 15+ make a perception check DC15.
   * Success notice that the cultist is moving his hand and can shout a warning
   * The cultist swings his arm.
 If warned the person in front has a reaction